Al-Mustazhir: Biography

 Al-Mustazhir's father was caliph Al-Muqtadi.
 His mother was Tayf al-Khayal, a Turkish concubine.
 He was born in 1078 (the 5th Islamic century).
 Al-Mustazhir's full name was Ahmad ibn Abdallah al-Muqtadi and his kunya was Abu'l-Abbas.

 When his father died on 3 February 1094 at the age of 37 – 38.
 Al-Mustazhir succeeded him.
 At the time of accession to the throne, he was just sixteen years old.

+Just a months after is accession to the Caliphal throne al-Mustazhir became angry with his paternal grand aunt, In 1094, the new Caliph compelled his grand aunt, Sayyida bint Abdallah al-Qa'im to remain in her house lest she should intrigue for his overthrow.
+She died on 20 October 1102 during his reign.

 Amid ad-Dawla would remain Abbasid vizier until 1099 or 1100, when he was removed from office and imprisoned by the Seljuk sultan Berkyaruq.
 There are different accounts for Amid ad-Dawla's downfall – in one, Mu'ayyad al-Mulk, who had succeeded his father Nizam al-Mulk as Seljuk vizier, had offered the Abbasid vizierate to al-A'azz, and the two collaborated to remove him from office without input from Barkyaruq.
 In another, Barkyaruq himself fired Amid ad-Dawla and fined him "an enormous sum" for misappropriating government funds before imprisoning him.
 In any case, Amid ad-Dawla died in prison shortly after, in 1100.